Table of contents

 Once you successfully configured the code, the build folder will

-.
+contain a Makefile.
 To compile the code, you can run

 make